COVID-19 and Children: UCLA Pediatrician Answers Questions

 Most side effects in children are mild and brief, similar to what is seen in adults — side effects like tenderness and redness at the injection site, sometimes light fever, headaches.
-Out of an abundance of caution, it is recommended that people who have had severe allergic reactions to other vaccines in the past, or have a medical history of allergies, get vaccinated in a medical office with supervision.
-Do not go to a pharmacy.
+Out of an abundance of caution, people who have had severe allergic reactions to other vaccines in the past, or have a medical history of allergies, should get vaccinated in a medical office with supervision, rather than a pharmacy.

 What do we know about heart inflammation as a rare side effect of the COVID-19 vaccine?

 The benefits of COVID-19 vaccination continue to outweigh the risks for young people.
-Rare cases of myocarditis, inflammation of the heart muscle, and pericarditis, inflammation of the outer lining around the heart, have been reported after COVID-19 vaccination.
-But the risk of myocarditis after a COVID-19 vaccine is much lower than the risk of having myocarditis because of COVID-19 itself.
-Most patients with myocarditis or pericarditis felt better with medical care and rest.
+Rare cases of myocarditis (inflammation of the heart muscle) and pericarditis (inflammation of the outer lining around the heart) have been reported after COVID-19 vaccination.
+But the risk of these conditions after a COVID-19 vaccine is much lower than the risk of getting them because of COVID-19 itself.
+Most patients with these conditions felt better with medical care and rest..